-behaviour, exclusion attendanc and increasing e?
 On a day-to-day basis the Admin Staff oversee the administration of any medicines.
 As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.
-All medical information is kept in the CGF and duplicated in the First Aid Logs, again allowing all staff members easy access to important medical information.
+All medical information is kept in the Inclusion Folder and duplicated in the First Aid Logs, again allowing all staff members easy access to important medical information.
+What support is there for behaviour, avoiding exclusion and increasing attendance?
 As a school we have a very positive approach to all types of behaviour with a values based reward system, linked to the agreed list of values, this is followed by all staff and pupils.
 Our values are kindness, positivity, respect, effort and resilience.
 After any behavioural incident we expect the child to reflect on their behaviour with an adult supporting them to do so.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.
 They are encouraged to reflect on what values were not shown and to formulate a plan of behaviour to ensure that they do show the school values.
-Specific intervention can also be put in place using ELSA, strategies and interventions are disseminated to all staff members allowing a consistent approach across the school including Midday staff.
+Specific intervention can also be put in place using ELSA if behaviour is impacting learning.
+Strategies and interventions are disseminated to all staff members allowing a consistent approach across the school including Midday staff.
 Each classroom has a behaviour agreement and a system of two warnings cannot be breached.
 If it is, the child will visit another classroom for a change of scene and a chance to reflect on their behaviour in a different environment.
 Attendance of every child is monitored on a daily basis by the Admin department.
-Attendance of SEND/PP/FSM children is also monitored at Pupil Progress meetings.
+Attendance of SEND/PP/FSM children is also monitored weekly and at Pupil Progress meetings.
 Lateness and absence are recorded and reported upon to the Head Teacher by the Admin team.
-4. Who is c and how do I e SENCo?
+The no ame and contact details of the School Special Educational Needs Coordinator 4.
+Who is and how do I contact the SENCo?
 Mrs Maddy Child is the school Inclusion Leader.
-She can be contacted at Sheet Primary School by calling the school on 01730 263310 or emailing the office for the attention of the
+She can be contacted at Sheet Primary School by calling the school on 01730 263310 or emailing the office for the attention of the Inclusion Leader: g.burford3@sheet.hants.sch.uk